kparc/kcc/README.md

      23             /out
 ```

 It is easy to see that the key to the solution is a function that *reduces* the current row (`max`) and *merges* it into the next (`sum`).
 It expects two arguments, i.e. both rows to work with, and returns `out`.
-So, let's implement it:
+So, let's just implement it:

 ```q
  r4:8 5 9 3      /take two bottom rows to assist thinking